micmejia/bible-dump/NKJV/Isaiah/Isa 45.md

 I have made the earth, And created man on it.
 I--My hands--stretched out the heavens, And all their host I have commanded.

 ###### 13
-I have raised him up in righteousness, And I will [^d]direct all his ways; He shall build My city And let My exiles go free, Not for price nor reward," Says the Lord of hosts. ## The Lord, the Only Savior
+I have raised him up in righteousness, And I will direct all his ways; He shall build My city And let My exiles go free, Not for price nor reward," Says the Lord of hosts. ## The Lord, the Only Savior

 ###### 14
 Thus says the Lord: "The labor of Egypt and merchandise of Cush And of the Sabeans, men of stature, Shall come over to you, and they shall be yours; They shall walk behind you, They shall come over in chains; And they shall bow down to you.
 They will make supplication to you, _saying,_ 'Surely God _is_ in you, And _there is_ no other; _There is_ no other God.' "